DLR-RM/rafcon-task-planner-plugin/pages/documentation/PDDLActionTab.md

 ## Tab Fields

-The Tab consists of several fields, describing the States semantic in PDDL.
-This section explains the fields in Detail.
+The tab consists of several fields, describing the state's semantic in PDDL.
+This section explains these fields in detail.

 ### Description

 The Description field is a text field.
-It has Documentation purposes, and should contain a description and hints of the PDDL Action.
-So it is not used by the Plugin.
+It has documentation purposes, and should contain a description and hints for the PDDL action.
+It is not used by the plugin.

 ### PDDL

-The Action in PDDL Syntax should be pasted or written (not recomended) into this code editor field.
-Information about what aspects of PDDL are supported by the Plugin can be found in the Section [PDDL Support](HomePage.md#pddl-support).
-When generating a Domain during a Task, this field is copy pasted one by one.
-It's also parsed during the "Auto Complete" process. so only valid PDDL Code, as well as valid PDDl Comments are allowed here.
+The action in PDDL syntax should be pasted or written (not recomended) into this code editor field.
+Information about, what aspects of PDDL are supported by the Plugin can be found in the section [PDDL Support](Limitations.md#pddl-support).
+When generating a domain while processing a task, this field is copy pasted one by one.
+It's also parsed during the "Auto Complete" process.
+So only valid PDDL code, as well as PDDL comments are allowed here.

 **Example**